SteelPh0enix/JSMN-CPP11-Wrapper/README.md

 ### What about creating JSONs?
 Can i do it with this library?

 You know, [`snprintf`](https://en.cppreference.com/w/c/io/fprintf) is a thing.
-I honestly don't have any good idea on how to wrap JSON creation better and more user-friendly, that `snprintf` does.
+I honestly don't have any good idea on how to wrap JSON creation better and more user-friendly, than `snprintf` does, on low-level/low-resource platforms without C++ stdlib, without going into dynamic memory allocation territory.
 Let's just stick to it, it's not that bad.

 ## Dependencies